 Differential Student Outcomes

-Emphasising the importance of understanding the role of diversity in the ‘student experience’, I am currently exploring a novel quantitative approach to monitoring the presence of differential outcomes (i.e. equality gaps) and identifying possible causes.
-This approach aims to encourage a shift away from ‘deficit’ views of differential outcomes being attributed solely to students’ prior attainment to also account for the impact of the university environment.
+Emphasising the importance of understanding the role of diversity in the ‘student experience’, I have explored novel quantitative approaches to monitoring the presence of differential outcomes (i.e. equality gaps) and identifying possible causes.
+My approaches aim to encourage a shift away from ‘deficit’ views of differential outcomes being attributed solely to students’ prior attainment to also account for the impact of the university environment.

 Assessment and Feedback Literacies